kongrawd/aws-quickstart/readme.md

 }
 ```
 4. Push new message to the topic (Step 3: Publish a message to the topic)
-5. Check message inside the queue you subscibed.
+5. Check message inside the queue you subscribed.

 ## Additional Resources